CREATE TASK

 Note

-• A schedule must be defined for a standalone task or the root task in a task graph; otherwise, the task only runs if manually executed using EXECUTE TASK.
+• For Triggered Tasks, a schedule is not required.
+For other tasks, a schedule must be defined for a standalone task or the root task in a task graph; otherwise, the task only runs if manually executed using EXECUTE TASK.

 • A schedule cannot be specified for child tasks in a task graph.